jeyben/IOSLinkedInAPI/README.md

 ------------------
 The library can be fetched as a Pod from [cocoapods](http://cocoapods.org/?q=ioslinkedinapi)

-If you aren't using CocoaPods you can always download the libary and import the files from the folder IOSLinkedInAPI into your existing project.
+If you aren't using CocoaPods you can always download the library and import the files from the folder IOSLinkedInAPI into your existing project.

 Example Code
 ------------